 Our contract with Lonza AG for the manufacturing of active pharmaceutical ingredient, or API, is denominated in Swiss Francs.
 Therefore, fluctuations in the exchange rate for Swiss Francs may affect our operating results.
 On January 15, 2015, the Swiss National Bank announced an edit to its policy of fixing the Swiss Franc and Euro exchange rate, which caused volatility in the currency markets for Swiss Francs and an immediate increase in their value, making our contractual payments to Lonza more expensive based on the current exchange rates.
-We only hold United States Dollars and do not currently use foreign currency forward contracts or option contracts, which are derivative instruments, to manage our Swiss Franc currency risk or any other currency risk to which we may or may become exposed.
-In the future we may use these derivative instruments to hedge certain forecasted transactions, including those with Lonza AG, and reduce exposures to foreign currency fluctuations.
+In the second quarter of 2015, we entered into forward foreign currency contracts to purchase Swiss Francs to reduce our foreign currency exposure under our contract with Lonza.
+In the future we may purchase additional forward foreign currency contracts to hedge certain forecasted transactions, including those with Lonza, and reduce exposures to foreign currency fluctuations.
 Any use of these derivative instruments would be intended to mitigate a portion of the exposure of these risks with the intent to reduce our risk or cost, but generally would not fully offset any change in operating results as a consequence of fluctuations in foreign currencies.
 Any significant foreign exchange rate fluctuations could adversely affect our financial condition and results of operations and any use of derivative instruments may not offset such fluctuations and could exacerbate their impact on our financial condition and results of operations.